websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/using-the-sidecar-or-embedded-elasticsearch.md

 ## App Server Differences

-An Elasticsearch sidecar server is bundled with the Tomcat bundles and Docker images in Liferay 7.4 (DXP and Portal), Liferay DXP 7.3, and Liferay Portal 7.3 GA4+.
+An Elasticsearch sidecar server is included with the Tomcat bundles and Docker images in Liferay 7.4 (DXP and Portal), Liferay DXP 7.3, and Liferay Portal 7.3 GA4+.
 There are some key differences if you're installing the Liferay WAR onto any supported application server.

 ```{note}
 In the table below, the notation _7.3+_ includes Liferay 7.4 (DXP and Portal).